 4. Threats to TCS

-- Immigration restrictions: With stricter immigration laws, increased H-1B visa fees and changing political circumstances in the US, Indian IT companies are expected to suffer from it as it will increase its costs and impact profitability, therefore this is a threat to the industry.
+- The Constraints on Immigration – With immigration regulations, increasing H-1B visa fees, and changing political situations in the US, Indian IT firms are anticipated to suffer as they increase their costs and damage profitability, posing a risk to the sector.

-Hands down, TCS is performing diligently in its field.
-Its strengths are many, and all commendable.
-For a company like TCS with such a great brand image, brand backing, command in the market, portfolio, reach etc, just a little more work to tackle its weaknesses will be required and being more alert of the threats as well as by paying more attention to its strengths and expanding as well as adjusting even further for new opportunities, TCS will be able to keep its crown.
+TCS is unquestionably the best in its industry.
+It has numerous and noteworthy strengths.
+For a company like TCS with such a great brand image, brand backing, market command, portfolio, reach, and so on, it needs just a little more work to address its weaknesses and be more alert to threats.
+If TCS pays more attention to its strengths and expands as well as adjusts even further for new opportunities, TCS will be able to keep its crown.